ssbc/ssb-thread-schema/README.md

 - the README in each folder with a little more about each message type
 - the birth of forks / nested replies spec : `%+fBXl12aV1wpAdD62RMl1WRhwthDMuAuHH4iNWgB7jA=.sha256`
+  - note it's turned out this 'spec' is way sloppy - has holes in it, and has been implemented differently in Patchwork

 ## TODO